space space space

 Therefore, any addiction is in itself proof that you are preoccupied with the immediate sensory gratification of your own body—desiring to escape the demands of personal responsibilities and return to an idyllic infantile feeling of care-free bliss—as a psychological defense against your lack of belief in something greater than your own body.[2]

 And what could this “something greater than your own body” be?
 Simple.
 It’s the Body and Blood of Christ.
-When you have the Body of Christ and the Blood of Christ—which is faith and love—there is nothing you lack.
+When you have within you the Body of Christ and the Blood of Christ—which is faith and love—there is nothing you lack.
 The entire meaning of life is mystically embodied in the Eucharist, not in the revered Blue Book of AA.

 Social Support